apimatic/apimatic-sdks-io/website/docs/best-practices/support/open-source.md

 ---
 sidebar_position: 2
 sidebar_label: Open Source
-title: Open Source Your SDKs to Increase Developer Adoption on GitHub
+title: Open Source SDKs to Increase Developer Adoption
 description: Give your developers greater access to your SDKs by open sourcing them on GitHub.
 Set up a README, define contribution guidelines, and use issues to keep track of the conversations with the developer community.
 keywords:
     - open sourcing